A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: Introduction

 The breakdown of dielectrics in an electric field (the Townsend avalanche) \cite{townsend1911} is one of the most violent far-from-equilibrium systems.
 Generically, it involves a spatially asymmetric process which creates more and more particles towards a fixed spatial direction, as driven by certain forces (electric field, enthalpy gradient, etc).
 As a result, a microscopic perturbation can be amplified into a macroscopic signal in a short time, producing a particle avalanche.
 Therefore, the breakdown process is often utilized in designing quantum measurement apparatuses, such as the Geiger Counter which works near the breakdown electric field of inert gases \cite{rutherford1908,geiger1928}.
 Similar processes also occur in chemical reactions and generic chain reactions.
 However, the study of the breakdown phenomenon has been largely restricted to phenomenological and semiclassical models, since the quantum problem inevitably involves an enormous Hilbert space and strong many-body interaction.

 The studies in the past decades have significantly advanced our knowledge on non-equilibrium quantum dynamics of many-body systems.
 The thermalization is revealed to be closely related to many-body quantum chaos by the eigenstate thermalization hypothesis \cite{jensen1985,deutsch1991,srednicki1994,dalessio2016}, and solvable quantum chaotic models, particularly the Sachdev-Ye-Kitaev (SYK) models \cite{sachdev1992fk,polchinski2016xgd,maldacena2016hyu,kitaev2017awl}, manifest the quantum butterfly effect of perturbation amplifications.
 On the other hand, quantum systems lacking thermalization have been investigated extensively, which are known as the many-body localization (MBL) phase \cite{basko2006,gornyi2005,oganesyan2007,marko2008,pal2010}.
 The MBL has also been numerically studied in interacting fermions in an electric field (interacting Wannier-Stark) \cite{Nieuwenburg_2019,schulz2019} and similar models \cite{Moudgalya_2021,herviou2021,sala2020,khemani2020}.
-However, the electrical breakdown has not yet been explored.
+In addition, non-Hermitian effective quantum models have been proposed to describe the electrical breakdown of the Mott insulator \cite{fukui1998,oka2010}.
+However, the Hermitian quantum modeling of the electrical breakdown phenomena has not yet been explored.
 Models showing Hilbert space fragmentations have also been studied as systems lacking thermalization \cite{Moudgalya_2021,herviou2021,sala2020,khemani2020,znidaric2013,yangzc2020,moudgalya2020}.
-In addition, many-body quantum scars have been studied as non-thermal eigenstates in quantum chaotic systems \cite{bernien2017,moudgalya2018,schecter2018,turner2018a,turner2018b,choi2019scar,ho2019,bull2019}.
+In addition, many-body quantum scars have been studied as non-thermal eigenstates in quantum chaotic systems \cite{bernien2017,moudgalya2018,schecter2018,turner2018a,turner2018b,choi2019scar,ho2019,bull2019,lin2019,khemani2019,scherg2021,kao2021,jepsen2022,su2022scar,desaules2022,desaules2022b}.
 These developments have provided new tools for us to study the quantum physics of the electrical breakdown.